Rumed01/Learning-Basics/README.md

 # Learning-Basics
-A repo for me learning the basics of web dev :)
+A repo for me learning the basics of web dev

 ## Subheader

 Woooo

-## Local Dev
+## Ligtocal Dev
 1. we're creating a branch.
 2. Hopefully
+not sure